jakobnissen/jakobnissen.github.io/posts/latency.md

 In 1.6, precompilation was parallelised.
 This only sped up package installation time (which I do not consider "latency" in this article), but in doing so incentivized developers to move more work to precompile time, so is worth mentioning.

-[PR 43852](https://github.com/JuliaLang/julia/pull/43852) and many follow-up PRs upgraded the compiler's reasoning about side effects from Julia 1.8 onwards, allowing the compiler to use the faster constant evaluation instead of constant folding/propagation.
+[PR 43852](https://github.com/JuliaLang/julia/pull/43852) and many follow-up PRs upgraded the compiler's reasoning abo    ut side effects from Julia 1.8 onwards, allowing the compiler to use the faster constant evaluation instead of constant folding/propagation.

-[PR 43852](https://github.com/JuliaLang/julia/pull/45276) in Julia 1.9 makes the compiler scale better with the length of functions.
+[PR 45276](https://github.com/JuliaLang/julia/pull/45276) in Julia 1.9 makes the compiler scale better with the length of functions.
 This only really matters for packages that uses huge functions, typically programatically generated functions.

 ### Impact of efforts so far
 So: How much have all these initiatives mattered?